transfer-framework/transfer/README.md

 Documentation
 -------------

-The documenation is available in the [Transfer Documenation](https://github.com/transfer-framework/docs) repository.
+The documentation is available on the [offical Transfer website](http://transfer-framework.github.io/docs/1.0/).
+If you would like to contribute, see the [Transfer Documentation](https://github.com/transfer-framework/docs) repository.

 Contributors
 ------------